texfaq/texfaq.github.io/FAQ-typend.md

 Sometimes, when you are running (La)TeX, it will abruptly stop and present you with a prompt (by default, just a `*` character).
-Many people (including this author) will reflexively hit the ''return'' key, pretty much immediately, and of course this is no help at all&nbsp;&mdash;
+Many people (including this author) will reflexively hit the "return" key, pretty much immediately, and of course this is no help at all&nbsp;&mdash;
 TeX just says:
 ```latex